heereenveen/SelfAssessment/Skills/JavaScript.md

   - void 🖐️ used
   - yield 🖐️ used
   - await 🖐️ used
-  - template literal 👂 heard
+  - template literal 🖐️ used
-  - strict mode 👂 heard
+  - strict mode 🖐️ used
   - delete 🖐️ used
   - in 🖐️ used
   - super 🖐️ used